bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-16-UPenn_Business_2_Finance_1_2026_01_16.md

 Why is the yield curve upward sloping most of the time?

-Why does an inverted yield curve predicts recessions?
+Why does an inverted yield curve predict recessions?

 We dont know yet.